WIP Commits

 If you’re making a lot of progress, and you’re working on stuff, then you should not push WIP’s to your main branch.
 They’re noisy and don’t tell you much, except that you were working on something.

-Think of your commit history like a story - if you can cut out words like “I was doing work” then do that.
+Think of your commit history like a story - if you can cut out filler like “I was doing work” then cut it.
 If you don’t know about squashing, then maybe I can tell you more secrets:

 git rebase HEAD~n -i